Hailed by reviewers as "a colossal musical mind" with a "transcendent technique",

 To commemorate the 150th anniversary of the birth of Paderewski in November 2010, Jonathan was invited back by the Polish Music Centre in Los Angeles for a series of recitals in the USA, including the Paderewski Festival, which Jonathan was instrumental in re-launching as an annual event in Paso Robles, a spa town with an historic association with the famous composer, pianist and statesman.

-Jonathan is Head of Keyboard at the University of Chichester and on the Keyboard Faculty of the Royal Conservatoire of Scotland.
-He is also often invited to give masterclasses, consultation lessons and prize adjudications at competitions and international conservatoires.
+2007- 2020, and is often invited to give masterclasses, consultation lessons and prize adjudications at competitions and international conservatoires.

 In 2013 he was made a Fellow of the Royal Academy of Music.